Why "Hard Work" Is Not The Factor That Guarantees Success In Business

 Everyone has different talents.
 Often we go after things based on the talents we possess.
 But we can also become passionate and work towards something without innate talent and become talented at it.
 But not without some grunt work.

-If you feel like you have a passion for something, you love your business but you're watching others excel easily while you struggle through just remember you have lots of talents and anyone can become talented.
-I did, with long days, lots of practice, dedication, hard work and all kinds of strategies get good grades and go to university.
+If you feel like you have a passion for something, you love your business, but you're watching others excel easily while you struggle through it, just remember you have lots of talents, and anyone can become talented.
+I did, with long days, lots of practice, dedication, hard work and all kinds of strategies, get good grades and go to university.

 That's just not the whole picture.